-- 1. No homemade food items will be allowed to be brought on campus to be distributed to students. - 2.
-Parents may bring in food items purchased in a store provided they are packaged and an ingredients label is available.
+- 1. No homemade food items will be allowed to be brought on campus to be distributed to students. - Parents may bring in food items purchased in a store provided they are packaged, and an ingredients label is available.
 Walmart cupcakes are sealed with a sticker that states they are made in a facility that does not process with peanut oil. - 3.
 Parents must make arrangements with their child's teacher at least one school day prior to bringing in snacks or food items for a class. - 4.
-Parents must check with their child's teacher for a list of snacks appropriate for that particular classroom. - 5.
-Parents and teachers will be provided with a list of "Healthy School Celebration" options and some suggestions for celebrations that do not include food items.
+Parents must check with their child's teacher for a list of snacks appropriate for that classroom.